Trend Micro provides updates for the Deep Security Virtual Appliance to protect against new vulnerabilities in its operating system.

 - There is no need to shut down the guest VMs while replacing the virtual appliance.

 If you only have a single ESXi host, we assume you will leave your guest VMs in place under the same ESXi server (no migration), and skip directly to Step 4: Replace your old virtual appliance.
 Note that the unmigrated guest VMs lose protection in the span of time between deleting the old Deep Security Virtual Appliance (described in detail below) and redeploying the new one.

 For brevity, this procedure uses these terms:

-- ESXi_A is the ESXi server with the virtual appliance that you want to replace.
+- ESXi_A is the ESXi server that is hosting the virtual appliance that you want to replace.

-ESXi_B is the ESXi server where guest VMs are migrated to while the virtual appliance replacement occurs.
+- ESXi_B is the ESXi server to which guest VMs are migrated while the virtual appliance replacement occurs.
 We assume it is under the same cluster as ESXi_A.

 - Enable DRS for the cluster and make sure it has an automation level of Fully Automated.
 See this VMware article for details.

 - Find ESXi_A and place this ESXi server in maintenance mode.